Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Learning-regularization balance produces Hebbian learning

 \section{Learning-regularization balance produces Hebbian learning}

-Hebbian learning leads to the expansion of weights, and anti-Hebbian learning leads to the contraction of weights.
-There has been some thought that these two types of dynamics must balance for the brain to reach at least some form of homeostasis (stationarity) \cite{xie2003equivalence, ojasrule, bienenstock1982theory}.
+There have been proposals that a balance between Hebbian and anti-Hebbian dynamics must happen for the brain to reach at least some form of homeostasis (stationarity) \citep{xie2003equivalence, ojasrule, bienenstock1982theory}.
 There is a similar effect in gradient-based training in neural networks.
-The use of weight decay contracts the weights to become smaller, but no useful representation can be learned if the weights are too small.
+The use of weight decay contracts the weights to become smaller, but learning can hardly happen if the weights are too small.
 Therefore, any model that reaches some level of stationarity in training must have a gradient signal that is expansive and opposed to the contractive effect of weight decay.

-For the layer defined in Eq.~\eqref{eq: layer definition}, the dynamics of SGD states that
+For the layer defined in Eq.~\ref{eq: layer definition}, the full weight update is

-where $\eta$ is the learning rate, and $\gamma$ is the strength of weight decay.
-At stationarity, the update should be zero in expectation:
+where $\ell$ is the loss function and $\gamma$ is the strength of weight decay.

-where $\mathbb{E}$ denote averaging over the training set.
-Multiplying $W^T$ on both sides and taking the trace of the matrix, we obtain that
+Let us first show that close to stationarity, the raw loss gradient is contractive, and hence the negative-gradient learning signal is expansive.
+Close to a stationary point, the update should be small in expectation: $\mathbb{E}_x[(\nabla_{h_b(x)}\ell) h_a^T(x) ]+ \gamma W \approx 0$.
+Thus, after right multiplying the equality by $W^T$ we substitute in Eq. \ref{eq: layer definition} and find that We can then use the Frobenius inner product identity to derive the sign,